 It is important that all residents keep their trash/recyclables in front of their own property, and on the appropriate day(s) and time.
 Failure to do so may result in a violation.

 Please be aware that Suburban Carting will not pickup any construction debris (i.e., sheetrock, concrete, etc.) and any broken glass.
 Also, certain household items might require a special pickup and small fee.
 You can contact Suburban Carting directly at (914) 698-4300 or the Highway Department at (914) 941-2241 so we may advise you accordingly.

 Westchester County Household Material Recovery Facility

 Westchester County is constructing a permanent Household Material Recovery Facility (H-MRF) on the Grasslands Campus in Valhalla.
-Expected to be open in January 2012, the H-MRF will accept many of the same wastes collected at the Household Recycling Days, including household chemicals, electronics, Freon containing appliances, scrap tires, BBQ tanks, and confidential documents for shredding.
+Since it opened in January 2012, the H-MRF accepts many of the same wastes collected at the Household Recycling Days, including household chemicals, electronics, Freon containing appliances, scrap tires, BBQ tanks, and confidential documents for shredding.

 What is Recyclable?

 Glass: Green, brown, or clear bottles.
 No mirrors, window panes, light bulbs, crystal, pyrex, ceramics, pesticide or herbicide bottles, kitchenware, broken glass.
 Labels do not have to be removed.

 Aluminum and tin containers: Clean aluminum foil and pans and empty aerosol cans.
 Paint cans, after being completely air dried or solidified with kitty litter or speedy-dri, can be put out with your regular garbage.
 No aluminum siding, scrap metal, soiled aluminum foil, automobile parts, batteries, wire, or pipes.